davidangelov/hpce-2015-cw2/readme.md

     T1=$(mktemp ../tmp/XXXXXXXX);
     ./mp3_file_src.sh bn9th_m4.mp3 > $T1;
-    cat $T1 | ./audio_sink.sh
+    cat $T1 | ./audio_src.sh

-will create temporary file and store the name in variable T1, then decode the entire file to T1, then send it to the audio sink.
+will create temporary file and store the name in variable T1, then decode the entire file to T1, then send it to the audio source.

 Hint: _your script could start with something like_: